illepic/downfall-guild/README.md

 Run all dependencies up to a specific migration

     drush mi migration_name --execute-dependencies --feedback="100 items"

-Notes:
-  - Did all content with "upload" fields end up as Posts?
-  - Update TaxonomyLookup plugin to be able to return multiple values so Image, Post, Event can get proper tags
-  - img_assist process plugin should lookup in D8 db, file_managed table to get public file uri instead of d6 table doing the hard str_replace
-  - SOLVED: Need a simple map for formats, ie "If full_html, just use existing"
-    - Everything just comes over as basic_html now, PERIOD.
-  - SOLVED: Do we even need revisions?
-Test by commenting out all revision migrations to simplify
-    - No revisions, not needed
-  - SOLVED: Need content type called "Post" to map Forums, Blogs,
-    - Now part of df_config module, provides a basic content type, comments field.
-  - SOLVED: Blog/Forums fail to move to Post content type if they have an "upload"
-  - SOLVED: On file import, ditch all thumbnail and gallery size entries
-  - SOLVED: Need content type for image to understand the Image field
-  - DON'T NEED: Failed (maybe run later?) upgrade_d6_field_instance, upgrade_d6_field_instance_widget_settings
-    - Yeah, all fields failed to come over
-    - We really don't want these though.
-We have the definitions if we **really** want them.
-We'll transform instead.

 ## Prototyping redesign

 NOTE: Windows users: Install Visual Studio Community Edition 2015.
 Open it, create a Visual C++ project.
 You'll see an option to: